Visiting a dentist in Denmark

 Healthcare which include dental care in Denmark is susidized.
 Practitioners, specialists, dentists, dental nurses and physiotherapists set the price of treatment themselves and if, the cost of treatment exceeds the reimbursement from the specific region you belong to, you must pay the difference yourself.

 In some clinics, the reimbursement is deducted from the bill and you have to pay the rest of the clinic´s fee.
 In other clinics, you have to pay the whole bill first, and then you can get the reimbursement from your local authority where you live, or where your Danish employer is situated, if you live in Sweden.

 Emergency dental care in Denmark

-If you need emergency dental care outside of normal dentist working hours, for example if you have a tooth ache or a damage has occurred, you can contact an on-call dentist.
-On-call dentists are either at a clinic in the local area or part of the Emergency Department.
+If you need emergency dental care outside of normal dentist working hours, for example if you have a tooth ache or a damage has occurred, you can contact an on-call dentist, either at a clinic in the local area or part of the Emergency Department.
 Commuters are entitled to the same support as people who live in Denmark.
-Remember that Danish health insurance does not pay for treatments that take place in Sweden.

 Dentist in Sweden when you work in Denmark